Wanda Maximoff (Marvel Cinematic Universe): Infinity War and resurrection

 In 2018, Wanda and Vision have begun a romantic relationship and gone into hiding in Edinburgh.
 However, they are ambushed by Proxima Midnight and Corvus Glaive, members of the Children of Thanos sent to retrieve the Mind Stone.
 Rogers, Wilson, and Romanoff rescue them and take them back to the Compound, where they reunite with Rhodes and Banner.
 While there, Vision asks Wanda to destroy the Stone, but she refuses as it would kill him.
 Rogers suggests they travel to Wakanda, which he believes has the resources to remove the Stone without killing Vision.
 As Shuri works to extract the Mind Stone from Vision, Wanda is tasked with staying behind and watching over the operation until the Stone is removed.
 Nevertheless, she leaves to aid the Avengers in their fight against the Outriders, killing Midnight in the process.
-When Thanos arrives to retrieve the Mind Stone himself, Wanda reluctantly kills Vision and destroys the Stone, but Thanos uses the Time Stone to reverse the action and rip the repaired Mind Stone from Vision’s forehead, before knocking out a horrified Wanda and activating the completed Infinity Gauntlet.
+When Thanos arrives to retrieve the Mind Stone himself, Wanda reluctantly kills Vision and destroys the Stone, but Thanos uses the Time Stone to reverse the action and rip the repaired Mind Stone from Vision's forehead, before knocking out a horrified Wanda and activating the completed Infinity Gauntlet.
 Wanda, along with half of all life in the universe, disintegrates in an event that would later be called the Blip.

-Five years later, Wanda is restored to life and joins the Avengers and their allies' battle against an alternate Thanos, who came from an alternate universe, and his army, during which Stark sacrifices himself to win.
-A week later, Wanda attends Stark's funeral and reunites with Barton.
+Five years later, Wanda is resurrected and joins the Avengers and their allies' to fight an alternate Thanos and his army from a 2014 timeline.
+In the ensuing climactic battle, Wanda nearly defeats Thanos before she is blown away by his forces, with Stark later sacrificing himself to eliminate Thanos for good.
+A week later, Wanda attends Stark's funeral, where she reunites with Barton.